 This update of the Divi Builder doesn't seem to have changed much, but if you have Gutenberg installed in parallel, you will be able to appreciate these changes:

 The new version of Divi (and the Divi Builder) now allows you to easily switch between Gutenberg and the Divi Builder.
-This may seem like a simple option, but it wasn't available before Divi supported Gutenberg.
+This may not seem like a big deal to you, but it was not available before Divi supported Gutenberg.

 So, just as you can switch between the classic WordPress editor and the Divi Builder, you can do the same between Divi and Gutenberg.

-2 - Choose your editor when creating posts
+2 - Choosing your editor when creating posts

 3 - Choose your editor from the list of posts

-When you want to edit an existing post from your list of pages or articles, you can also choose to edit with Divi.
+When you want to edit an existing post from the list of your pages or articles, you can also choose to edit with Divi.

-When you hover the mouse over the post you want to edit, the option "Edit with Divi Builder option appears.
+When you hover the mouse over the post to be edited, the option "Edit with Divi Builder option appears.

 4 - Will the cohabitation between Divi and Gutenberg remain like this?

-Apparently NOT.
+Apparently not.
 This is just the first important step that ElegantThemes has taken to prepare the new version of WordPress.
-By the way, Nick Roach - the head of the company - announced it himself:
+In fact, Nick Roach - the head of the company - announced it himself:

 What if you don't want to use Gutenberg?

-As you can see, Gutenberg is currently in beta and is not yet part of WordPress.
+As you can see, Gutenberg is currently in beta version and is not yet part of WordPress.
 It is only available as a standalone plugin.
-If you don't want to use it now, you don't have to do anything but know that when WordPress 5.0 is released, Gutenberg will become the default editor.
+If you don't want to use it now, you don't have to do anything but be aware that when WordPress 5.0 is released, Gutenberg will become the default editor.

-If you're worried about the changes that the new version of WordPress will bring and you're not ready to get started with the new interface, you can install the Classic Editor plugin.
+If you're worried about the changes that the new version of WordPress will bring and you're not ready for the new interface, you can install the Classic Editor plugin.
 This will allow you to keep the old WordPress publishing editor.

-Gutenberg has already been talked about (too much)!
-I never wrote an article about it because I don't like predictions and as long as nothing is done, I wait and see...
+Gutenberg has already been the subject of much (too much) ink!
+I have never written an article about it because I don't like predictions and as long as nothing is done, I wait and see...

-I have tested Gutenberg several times and I even integrated it in my training program when I train my students to WordPress.
+I have tested Gutenberg several times and have even integrated it into my training program when I train my students in WordPress.

 For almost a year, I've been suggesting to my students to discover Gutenberg so that they won't be lost when WordPress 5.0 is released...
-And the opinions are clear: Gutenberg is unanimously accepted, but in the wrong way: nobody has opted for this page builder and won't do so... for the moment anyway!
+And the opinions are clear: Gutenberg is unanimously accepted, but in the wrong way: no one has opted for this page builder and won't do so... for the time being anyway!

-I understand that everyone needs to modernize and that WordPress needs to offer an embedded solution to create layouts that are a bit more complex than those done with the classic editor.
-I also understand that WordPress couldn't leave this crucial part to third-party developers, while Wix and company already have drag and drop solutions.
-This evolution is normal and should be beneficial in a more or less near future.
+I understand that everyone needs to modernise and that WordPress needs to offer an embedded solution to create layouts that are a bit more complex than those made with the classic editor.
+I also understand that WordPress couldn't leave this crucial part to third party developers, while Wix and company are already embedding drag and drop solutions.
+This evolution is normal and should be beneficial in the near future.

 Still, with the best developers in the world at Automattic, I expected a much more UX, drag and drop and even front-end tool.
-I suppose that these developments will come...
+I suppose that these evolutions will come...

-Some people are worried and even question the future of the companies creating themes and page builders...
+Some people are worried and even question the future of theme and page builder companies...

 But honestly, I'm sure that the heads of WordPress have taken into account the users but also the developers of plugins and themes whose economy is based on publishing within the CMS (I'm talking about Divi, Elementor, Visual Composer and company!).
-Without forgetting all the websites made by freelancers or web agencies and that will not "explode" overnight ...
+Not forgetting all the websites made by freelancers or web agencies that will not "explode" overnight...

-There is a whole ecosystem that revolves around WordPress and it would be madness to hide it...
+There is a whole ecosystem that revolves around WordPress and it would be madness to ignore it...